-Rachel Service is the founder of Happiness Concierge, a company that offers coaching, training programs and resources designed to help people restore balance to busy schedules.
+Rachel Service is the founder of Happiness Concierge, a company that helps workplaces boost their company culture.

 The idea for the business came from Rachel’s own experience in dealing with burnout, caused by her early career in PR.
 As she says, “I spent years battling anxiety, depression, burnout, overworking, over exercising and under eating.
 It all came to a head when I realised work was nearly killing me.”